-In keeping with the style of our #MiMini series in which we’ve interviewed the moderator and all of the panelists taking part in the upcoming Millennials in Maritime (MiM) session in partnership with TOC Digital, I sat down with Dr. Eva Savelsberg, SVP of Logistics at INFORM, to understand why INFORM is investing in bringing younger voices into the forefront of our industry.
+In keeping with the style of our #MiMini series, in which we’ve interviewed the moderator and all of the panelists taking part in the upcoming Millennials in Maritime (MiM) session in partnership with TOC Digital, I sat down with Dr. Eva Savelsberg, SVP of Logistics at INFORM, to understand why INFORM is investing in bringing younger voices to the forefront of our industry.

 MW: You’re a self-proclaimed lover of all things “container terminals.”
-If you’ve taken steps to get there, what was the moment when you realized you genuinely loved the industry?
+If you’ve taken steps to get there, when was the moment when you realized you genuinely loved the industry?

 ES: Pretty early on during my work for INFORM, I was part of the CTB project in Hamburg.
 It was so amazing to have, let’s say, the challenge and the ability to automate the equipment to orchestrate this ballet, this dance of equipment, on the terminal.
 I thought that was really fascinating, and it was a challenging project.
 I always thought when I retire in the future, I will take a camping chair and just sit down and look at this fabulous terminal with all this huge equipment running around.
 I think it was pure fascination, and I loved it.

-MW: INFORM is currently a voice for Millennials through our Millennial and Maritime series, which we brought to the industry last year in 2019 and are bringing again this year.
+MW: INFORM is currently a voice for millennials through our Millennials in Maritime series, which we brought to the industry last year, in 2019, and are bringing again this year.
 Why have you elected to give young people a voice in the industry?

 MW: Some might also know them as “Generation Z.”

 MW: I want to approach that question from a different perspective.
-If encouraging diversity and encouraging alternative perspectives for problem-solving is a good thing, how is it that, as an industry, can we position ourselves to be more attractive to younger workers?
+If encouraging diversity and encouraging alternative perspectives for problem-solving is a good thing, how, as an industry, can we position ourselves to be more attractive to younger workers?